- You have symptoms of a severe reaction, such as severe swelling and/or difficulty breathing.

 - The initial treatment does not relieve symptoms.

-- You develop a fever and/or the rash shows signs of infection,
+- You develop a fever and/or the rash shows signs of infection, such as increased tenderness, pus or yellow fluid oozing from the blisters, and an odor coming from the blisters.

 When Should I Call the Doctor About Poison Plants?